Disaster case management: Navigating recovery one person at a time

 Disaster case management (DCM), which enables and empowers local communities to work directly with disaster-affected families and individuals to determine and address specific needs, is essential to the recovery process.

-In this webinar, Cari Cullen, director of the Center for Disaster Philanthropy’s Midwest Early Recovery Fund, will highlight the new Disaster Case Management toolkit designed to help funders and nonprofits understand the DCM process.
-Speakers will share the benefits and importance of DCM, including examples from their own experiences.
+During this webinar, Cari Cullen, director of the Center for Disaster Philanthropy’s Midwest Early Recovery Fund, highlighted the new Disaster Case Management toolkit designed to help funders and nonprofits understand the DCM process.
+Speakers also shared the benefits and importance of DCM, including examples from their own experiences.
 CDP regularly supports DCM programs in communities following a disaster.

 - Kristin Kelley Monahan, Owner, Kelley Nonprofit Consulting

 - Maria Gonzales, Director of Disaster Case Management, South Carolina, SBP USA